Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Introduction

 This paper makes three salient contributions.
 First, we nonparametrically estimate the heterogeneous treatment effects of Medicaid on ED utilization using causal machine learning methods.
 We estimate various types of heterogeneous effects, including \emph{individualized} treatment effects that condition on individual covariate values and higher-level \emph{group} average treatment effects using generalized random forests \cite{athey2019generalized}.
-Previous studies report a small number of subgroup effects for a subset of people in the Oregon experiment who completed a follow-up survey \citep{taubman2014medicaid}.
-Subsample analysis can miss interesting patterns of heterogeneity due to non-linear interactions between multiple covariates.
+Previous studies report a small number of subgroup effects for a subset of the Oregon experiment who completed a follow-up survey \citep{taubman2014medicaid}.
+Subgroup analysis can miss interesting patterns of heterogeneity due to non-linear interactions between multiple covariates \cite{heckman1997making,angrist2004treatment,deaton2010instruments}.
 In addition to the need to pre-specify the covariates, subsample heterogeneity analysis is prone to multiple hypothesis testing problems \citep[e.g.][]{List2019,Young2019}.
-Our results are consistent with the fact that the average treatment effect does not represent the individualized treatment effect in the population when there is substantial effect heterogeneity \cite{heckman1997making,angrist2004treatment,deaton2010instruments}.
+Considering that Oregon expanded Medicaid to a population not typically covered by it, insights from examining its heterogeneous effects can help interpret its findings and inform policy-making.